Parisa-S/ANN-based-audio-reinforcement-for-computer-assisted-rote-learning/README.md

 **References**

-[1] Investigation of the effects of audio-reinforcement on recollection rates of e-learning users
+[1] Investigation of the effects of audio-reinforcement on recollection rates of e-learning users,
-P. Supitayakul, Z. Yücel, A. Monden, and P. Leelaprute Under review
+P. Supitayakul, Z. Yücel, A. Monden, and P. Leelaprute, Under review

-[2] Identification of behavioral variables for efficient representation of difficulty in vocabulary learning systems
+[2] Identification of behavioral variables for efficient representation of difficulty in vocabulary learning systems,
-P. Supitayakul, Z. Yücel, A. Monden, and P. Leelaprute International Journal of Learning Technologies and Learning Environments, vol. 3, no. 1, pp. 51–60, 2020.
+P. Supitayakul, Z. Yücel, A. Monden, and P. Leelaprute, International Journal of Learning Technologies and Learning Environments, vol. 3, no. 1, pp. 51–60, 2020.